Nabil Abdulrashid: Career

-In 2010, at the age of 25, Abdulrashid became the youngest black comedian to perform stand-up at the Hammersmith Apollo.
-He entered the "Which Religion Is Funniest?" competition, after reaching the Top 10 spot, he was crowned joint winner of the national competition, judged by David Baddiel and Omid Djalili, and he was chosen to perform at the premiere of the film The Infidel.
+In 2010, at the age of 25, Abdulrashid became the youngest black comedian to perform stand-up at the Hammersmith Apollo, after being crowned joint winner of the national "Which Religion Is Funniest?" competition.
+The competition was judged by David Baddiel and Omid Djalili, and the winners were chosen to perform at the premiere of their film The Infidel.

 Abdulrashid has performed at Comedy Cafe, Comedy Store, Jongleurs and Choice FM Comedy Club.

 From 2009 to 2010, Abdulrashid wrote, acted and directed on The Show Sho Show, which aired on Channel AKA.
 He has written for comedians on panel shows and worked on a sketch show with the producers of Little Miss Jocelyn and 3 Non-Blondes.

 Abdulrashid has toured with his religious comedy show Don't Panic, I'm Islamic!
 In July 2011, he toured four UK cities in the Peace Youth and Community Trust's (PYCT) first Muslim Comedy Tour, alongside comedians Jeff Mirza, Nazim Ali, Humza Arshad and Prince Abdi.
-In November 2011, he took his Asia vs. Africa Comedy Clash show to ten cities around the United Kingdom.
+In November 2011, he took his Asia vs. Africa Comedy Clash show to 10 cities around the United Kingdom.
 In May 2012, he spent two weeks using theatre to educate children in Malawi on HIV.

-Abdulrashid delivers a comedy workshop encouraging inner-city children to use comedy as an alternative form of expression children at schools across London.
+Abdulrashid delivers a comedy workshop encouraging inner-city children to use comedy as an alternative form of expression at schools across London.

-In January 2013, Abdulrashid co-founded Norbury Comedy Club with Ola Gbaja.
-A show is due to take place every Sunday in partnership with Baba Foundation restaurant.
+In January 2013, Abdulrashid co-founded Norbury Comedy Club with Ola Gbaja, with a show due to take place every Sunday in partnership with Baba Foundation restaurant.

 In April 2013, Abdulrashid appeared on Channel 4's 4thought.tv.
 In October 2014, he performed on BBC Local Radio.

 In July 2015, he performed at Eid Special Comedy Night at The Comedy Store in London.

 In December 2016, he appeared on two-part BBC Two documentary Muslims Like Us.

-In May 2020, he appeared on Britain's Got Talent and got a Golden Buzzer from Alesha Dixon which took him straight to the semi final.
-In October, after winning the judges vote, he advanced to the final where he finished in 4th place.
+In May 2020, Abdulrashid appeared on Britain's Got Talent and got a Golden Buzzer from Alesha Dixon which took him straight to the semi-final.
+In October, after winning the judges' vote, he advanced to the final, where he finished in fourth place.
 Almost 1,000 people complained about his performance in the semi-final and another 2,200 about the final.
-They were all rejected by media watchdog Ofcom who said "The comedian's satirical take on his life experiences as a black Muslim was likely to have been within audience expectations."
+They were all rejected by media watchdog Ofcom, who said: "The comedian's satirical take on his life experiences as a black Muslim was likely to have been within audience expectations."

-In April 2021, he was announced as a contestant on Celebrity Masterchef.
+Since 2021, Nabil has appeared on a number of TV shows including: 8 Out of 10 Cats Does Countdown, Have I Got News For You, The Last Leg, The Big Narstie Show, Big Zuu's Big Eats, QI and Sorry I Didn't Know.
+He has twice appeared on Live At The Apollo, including once as host.

+In 2023, Abdulrashid was one of the seven celebrities who participated in Pilgrimage: The Road through Portugal, a BBC Two series about a multi-faith pilgrimage to Fátima.

+In 2024, Nabil voiced multiple characters for Disney's Iwájú, an original animated series set in a futuristic Lagos, Nigeria.